Skip to main content

 kubectl create token prowler-sa -n prowler-ns --duration=0

-• Important: If the token expires, Prowler Cloud will no longer be able to authenticate with the cluster.
-In this case, you will need to generate a new token and remove and re-add the provider in Prowler Cloud with the updated kubeconfig.
+Important: If the token expires, Prowler Cloud can no longer authenticate with the cluster.
+Generate a new token and remove and re-add the provider in Prowler Cloud with the updated kubeconfig.

 3. Update your kubeconfig to use the ServiceAccount token: